 The Benefits of Exercise In Addiction Recovery

 Business Insider describes exercise as “the closest thing we have to a miracle drug” because it is an all-natural way to get a multitude of benefits to both mind and body.
 Exercise helps improve mental health by reducing stress, anxiety and depression.
+Anxiety sucks.
 According to VeryWell Mind, exercise eases the physical symptoms of anxiety by relieving tension.
 Getting your heart rate up also produces endorphins, which are the chemicals in your brain that naturally relieve stress and make you feel happier.

 Managing emotions is a crucial skill to have in recovery so that you can handle triggers in a healthier way.
 Another mental health boost you get from exercise is improved self-esteem and self-acceptance.
 Feelings of shame are common for people who are in recovery, but those feelings don’t help you in the long run.
 Getting fit and creating a positive sense of self helps banish shame so you can move forward with a renewed belief in yourself.